scvalex/ltc/docs/final.md

-For instance, consider how replication works with relational databases or with NoSQL data stores: there is usually one or more master nodes which accept both write and read requests, one or more slave nodes which only accept read requests, and the master nodes forward write requests to the slaves.
+For instance, consider how replication works with relational databases or with NoSQL data stores: there is usually one or more master nodes which accept both write and read requests, one or more slave nodes which only accept read requests, and the master nodes forwards write requests to the slaves.
 If a network partition occurs between slave and master nodes, it is usually safe for both to continue operation, with the caveat that the slaves may be serving stale data.